Publix Logo

 Publix Logo 1952

-The logo depicted a two-story building – in fact, an artistic redrawing of the store.
+The logo depicted a two-story building – an artistic redrawing of the store.
 The lines were thin, contoured, and sometimes dashed.
-Automatic sliding doors and large glass showcases already complimented the large building.
+Automatic sliding doors and large glass showcases already complement the large building.
 In the center was a high pediment with a vertical inscription.
 To the supermarket’s right was a sprawling palm tree with a curved trunk.
-The designers placed the brand’s name on the left, providing it with an informal typeface.
+The designers placed the brand’s name on the left, providing an informal typeface.
 The inscription formed a kind of arch, and the elongated “P” leg went beyond the corner wall of the store.
 The bottom part was occupied by the word “Markets.”

 1955 – 1957